Gio Reyna played against Joe Scally when they were 11-years-old. (Trevor Ruszkowski-USA TODAY Sports)

-Some seven years ago, the Sachem Destroyers hosted FC Westchester in a Boys Under-12 game some seven years ago.
+Some seven years ago, the Sachem Destroyers hosted a team from upstate New York in a Boys Under-12 game some seven years ago.

 It was a 7 v 7 encounter played on a smaller field.

 Both teams were very good sides.
-Sachem won the LI Cup in its age division in the Long Island Junior Soccer League and FC Westchester has produced top teams over the past several decades.
+Sachem won the LI Cup in its age division in the Long Island Junior Soccer League.

 Joe Scally was the Sachem standout.